-Each group must submit to the instructor a paper using OB concepts to explain one way that the group interacted in preparing the role play, e.g., how leadership, informal group culture, etc., affected development of the role play.
+Each group must submit to the instructor a paper of about four to five pages using OB concepts to explain one way that the group interacted in preparing the role play, e.g., how leadership, informal group culture, etc., affected development of the role play.
 The paper should relate textbook and class concepts to the specific group dynamics.
 All students must cite sources when they are used.
 A bibliography at the end of the paper is not sufficient!
 Members of a single group may receive different grades for the exercise because of different performance during the role play or different contribution to papers.
 I will form groups and notify you of your placement.
-You will have to meet electronically with your group members to prepare the role play and other group assignments.
+You will have to meet in person or electronically with your group members to prepare the role play and other group assignments.
 Papers must have professional-level grammar and presentation.
 On the last sheet of the paper please list each team member's contributions to the document.